 Sandra Garratt is no stranger to innovation.
 She is best known for her modular clothing brands, Units (1979) and Multiples (1989), both which sold in malls throughout the US.
 Multiples was a line of jersey knits sold as separates, each piece could be worn in multiple ways and could be combined with other pieces or worn separately.
-I was working at the Northridge Mall around ’89, and remember the ultramodern grid-like display of Multiples and watching in awe the demos of effortless styling.
-This was fresh, Multiples was in line with electronic music, videos, and graphics of that time.
+I remember the ultramodern grid-like display of Multiples and watching in awe the video demos of effortless styling.
+This was fresh and in line with electronic music, videos, and graphics of that time.
 It was clean, simple and smart right down to the presentation.
 Even better, was that it was sold in flat packaging like an efficient commodity that belied its versatility, this was clothing of the future…

 Forward to the present…and the needs of everyday dressing has somewhat changed to include environmental factors.
 Currently, Sandra Garratt is Design Director of SilvrLining based in Los Angeles, in which she has developed three distinct lines of eco-conscious clothing: MODBOX modular clothing, GO Collection solar power clothing, and DUGWEAR active-urban sportswear.
 Modern clothing that transcends trends and embody the qualities of being versatile, environmentally sustainable, and most of all wearable for everyday life.

 I’m very much inspired by her design philosophy and aesthetic, from Units and Multiples to current lines of GO Collection, DUGWEAR, and MODBOX.
 I was fortunate to have the opportunity to interview Sandra Garratt on her past and current work, and the future of fashion in Los Angeles…

 What was your inspiration for Units and Multiples? and did you think it would have the impact that it did?